-With $95,000 in grants from FRAXA Research Foundation from 2001-2006, Dr. Justin Fallon and his team at Brown University studied systematic mapping of fragile X granules in developing mouse brains, revealing a potential role for presynaptic FMRP in sensorimotor functions.
+With a $60,000 in grant from FRAXA Research Foundation, Dr. Justin Fallon and his team at Brown University studied systematic mapping of Fragile X granules in developing mouse brains, revealing a potential role for presynaptic FMRP in sensorimotor functions.

 Graduate Student (2004-2005)

 Akins MR, Leblanc HF, Stackpole EE, Chyung E, Fallon JR, 4/23/2012